 This type of ad inventory is premium, just as the name suggests.
 This means it has the highest value for the targeted audience, engagement quality, and visibility, which translates to increased ROI.

-Usually, premium ad inventory has ad placement right above the fold or at the top of the page.
+Usually, premium ad inventory is placed right above the fold or at the top of the page.

 2. Remnant Ad Inventory